-MetroGreen is based in Timaru and specialises in the distribution of high quality arborist tools and suppliers.
-Garden equipment including garden hand tools, secateurs, knives, axes and so much more can be found in the MetroGreen showroom.
+MetroGreen is based in Timaru and specialises in the distribution of high quality garden tools and accessories.
+They import a large range of garden hand tools for both professionals and keen gardeners, including secateurs, knives, axes and so much more.

-MetroGreen prides itself in providing not only the top brands of arborist and garden equipment, they also give landscaping advice…especially when it comes to the tools and equipment required for the job.
+MetroGreen prides itself in importing and providing not only the top brands of garden tools, but they also give landscaping advice…especially when it comes to the tools and equipment required for the job.

 Producing top quality milk is not just a case of luck.
 Most farmers will have hit a period when their milk quality and production has been compromised and the situation doesn’t seem to be improving.
 When profitability is down, it’s a tough decision to spend yet more hard-earned cash trying to find out what’s going awry.

 This was the case five years ago for Mitch Russell, a large herd dairy farmer in Canterbury who became concerned at the herds’ high bulk milk somatic cell count (BMSCC) and increases in clinical and sub-clinical mastitis.
 Despite their efforts, mastitis was showing no sign of improvement.
 In fact, it seemed to be getting worse.

 “We were losing the battle, alright,” says Mitch.
 “We just couldn’t get on top of it and cell count was up around 280,000 cells/ml.
 There was a good deal of Staph infection in the cows, and because the four herds’ milk through the one shed, I realised we needed to do something.”